be_ixf;ym_202509 d_11; ct_50

 Our senior leadership team brings together a wealth of experience from across the not-for-profit sector to enable inspirational, diverse young people to tackle educational inequality - and gain life changing opportunities.

-Chandni joined City Year in 2023 to lead on our income growth and diversification strategy.
-She has over 16 years of experience in the charity sector, having raised millions of pounds for a range of UK-based organisations in that time.
+Chandni joined City Year in 2023 to lead on our income growth and diversification strategy and is currently serving as Acting CEO.
+She has over 18 years of experience in the charity sector, having raised millions of pounds for a range of UK-based organisations in that time.
 Chandni has experience leading multidisciplinary teams across a range of income streams including trusts and foundations, corporate giving, major donors, individual giving and events.
 Her passion lies in tackling inequality, in all its forms, so that everyone, no matter their background has access to the support and opportunities they need to thrive.

 Chandni also sits on the Trustee Board of her local hospice and is the Chair of the Fundraising and Growth Committee for Girls Friendly Society UK